Co-existing with urban wildlife

 • Rats

-During your residence at Cascade Village you may encounter some or all of the above depending upon the season and wildlife behaviour.
-Some of these encounters might be on common property (e.g. a squirrel running up a tree) and some of these encounters might be on limited common property (e.g. a squirrel running across your patio).
-It is important to learn how to coexist with our wild neighbours and know when human invention is necessary.
+During your time at Cascade Village, you may encounter some or all of these animals, depending on the season and wildlife behaviour.
+Some encounters might take place on common property (e.g., a squirrel running up a tree) while others may occur on limited common property (e.g., a squirrel crossing your patio).
+Learning how to coexist with our wild neighbours--and knowing when human invention is necessary--is important.

 When intervention is necessary

-Certain seasons, like spring, is mating season for many of our wildlife neighbours.
-Others, like rats, breed more often.
-During those times squirrels, raccoons or rats will seek warm, dry and secluded shelter to raise their young.
-Attics or alcoves sheltered by shrubs are perfect places for wildlife to nest and squirrels, raccoons and rats will seek a convenient entry way into buildings or create one; thereby damaging the building.
+Certain seasons, such as spring, are mating periods for many wildlife species.
+Others, like rats, breed more frequently.
+During these times, squirrels, raccoons or rats seek warm, dry, secluded spaces to raise their young.
+Attics or alcoves sheltered by shrubs are ideal nesting spots, and these animals may look for convenient entry points into buildings--or create one--causing potential damage.

 Look and listen

-Watch for wildlife loitering near the building.
-A squirrel running along a fence, patio or wooden deck is harmless; however, if you observe the same squirrel returning to an area on the roof it could mean they are seeking an entry way or have found one.
+Watch for wildlife lingering near the building.
+A squirrel running along a fence, patio or wooden deck is harmless; however, if you observe the same squirrel returning to an area to the roof, it could mean they are looking for an entry point or have already found one.
 The same applies for raccoons.
-Residents with upper units should look for signs of gnawing and listen for sounds wildlife have entered the attic e.g. pitter-patter of feet.

 When intervention isn’t necessary